- Why GetAccept?

 eSignature is safer than a hand-written signature delivered by the post as the person has been authenticated by a trusted third party.
 Strong electronic identification means that the user is authenticated with bank credentials, mobile-ID, or other such services.

 The signer of the document doesn’t need anything more than a web browser.
-When asking customers to sign the can sign documents on any devices as long as there is an internet connection without asking the customer to download any software.
+Customers can sign documents on any device as long as there is an internet connection.
+There is no need for the customer to download any software.
 Read more about Electronic signature software.

 Federal and state law gives electronic signatures the same legal status as handwritten signatures.
 47 states, the District of Columbia, Puerto Rico, and the Virgin Islands have adopted the Uniform Electronic Transactions Act (UETA).
 The Electronic Signatures in Global and National Commerce Act (ESIGN), a federal law, provides that electronic signatures are legally enforceable for intrastate commerce and within those states that have not adopted UETA.